Eternal life, requests and how to pray for Christians

 This is a very interesting study because the Apostle John says so much in a small group of verses.
 If we truly believe in the Person of Jesus Christ we have the Holy Spirit as a witness inside our spirit.
 If a person does not believe Jesus Christ is the Son of God then this individual is calling God The Father a liar according to 1 John 5:10.
 This person does not believe the record that God gave of His Son.

 I find the word "Record" a very interesting choice of words.
 Did you know that everything gets recorded from heaven on this earth?
-Everything we do from beginning to end is being taped along with our thoughts, attitudes and desires.
+Everything we do from beginning to end is being taped along with our thoughts and attitudes.

 John uses the word "Record" again in verse eleven to reiterate his point and assures us we have eternal life through Jesus Christ.
 Most denominations are false brands of true Christianity and many think they have the Son of God living in their hearts but half truth and half lies will keep a person away from Jesus Christ if they absorb what they are being taught.